d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 * Least-squares line of regression

-* Coefficient of determination (r-squared)
+* Coefficient of determination ($r$-squared)

-To review these concepts see Chapter 3 in the textbook.
+To review these concepts, see Chapter 3 in the textbook.

 ## Movies released in 2016